OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 Second, SPDP and SEDP advertise locators (IP and port pairs) for endpoints (DDS readers and writer).
 If the participant is behind a firewall that performs network address translation, then the locators advertised by the participant are useless to participants on the public side of the firewall.

-This chapter describes different tools and techniques for getting around these limitations.
+This section describes different tools and techniques for getting around these limitations.
 First, we introduce the *RtpsRelay* as a service for forwarding RTPS messages according to application-defined groups.
 The RtpsRelay can be used to connect participants that are deployed in environments that don't support multicast and whose packets are subject to NAT.
 Second, we introduce Interactive Connection Establishment (ICE) for RTPS.